DrAyo001/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 4: Create a script that lists environment variables.
-Task 5: Create a script that lists all local variables and environment variables, and functions Task 6: Create a script that creates a new local variable. name=BEST vallocal variables
+Task 5: Create a script that lists all local variables and environment variables, and functions Task 6: Create a script that creates a new local variable. name=BEST vallocal variables Task 7: Create a script that creates a new global variable. name=BEST vaglobal variable. name=BEST value=School. >> README.md echo Task 7: Create a script that creates a new global variable. name=BEST vaglobal variable. name=BEST value=School.
+Task 7: Create a script that creates a new global variable. name=BEST vaglobal variable. name=BEST value=School.